-One of the most common reasons dogs fail a trial with us is that they aren’t used to be shut away from there owners when they are around, most of them are used to being left home alone but if shut in a room or crate when people are around they find if stressful and will bark or whine until they are let out.
-This then transfers over when they are here and they find it hard that we are walking past the kennel and moving other dogs around.
+One of the most common reasons dogs fail a trial with us is that they aren’t used to being shut away from their owners when they are around.
+Most of them are familiar with being left home alone, but if they are shut in a room or crate when people are around, they find it stressful and will bark or whine until they are let out.
+This behaviour transfers over when they are here, and they find it hard watching people walking past the kennel and moving other dogs around.

-The good thing is owners can work on this and with most dogs they can turn it around and build this into a strong skill.
+The good thing is that it’s possible to work on this, and with most dogs, you can turn it around and build this into a strong skill.

-We believe this is a skill that all dogs need whether they need to go in kennels or not, it could be that you have visitors and it’s not appropriate for your dog to be loose, or because you have children and need to separate your dog and children at times or maybe your dog gets injured or is spayed or castrated and needs restricted exercise for a while.
+This is a skill that all dogs need, whether they need to go in kennels or not.
+It could be that you have visitors and it’s not appropriate for your dog to be loose, or because you have children and need to separate them at times, or maybe your dog gets injured or is spayed or castrated and needs restricted exercise for a while.

-This skill actually helped to save one of my dogs last year, he had necrotising cellulitis which caused a huge amount of his skin to die and fall off.
-He was given a very low chance of survival but thanks to a brilliant team he is now living a normal life.
-One of the most important skills he had was being able to sleep in a kennel in the middle of a busy veterinary hospital and not be stressed at all.
-He was in there for 6 weeks, if he hadn’t been able to relax there he would have had to be put to sleep because his body had so much healing to do it would not have been able to do it if he had been stressed.
-The nurses often said that they had to wake him up to have dressing changes.
+This skill helped to save one of my dogs last year.
+He had necrotising cellulitis, which caused a considerable amount of his skin to die and fall off.
+He was given a very low chance of survival, but thanks to a brilliant team, he is now living a normal life.
+One of the most important skills he had was sleeping in a kennel in the middle of a busy veterinary hospital and not being stressed at all.
+He was in there for six weeks.
+If he hadn’t been able to relax there, he would have had to be put to sleep because his body had so much healing to do it would not have been able to do it if he had been stressed.
+The nurses often said they had to wake him up to change his dressing.

-It is up to us as owners to prepare our dogs for what may happen throughout there lives and teaching them that it’s ok to be left in a safe secure space not only when we are out but also when are home is key.
+It is up to us as owners to prepare our dogs for what may happen throughout their lives, and teaching them that it’s ok to be left in a safe, secure space not only when we are out but also when we are home is vital.

-Find an area that your dog already likes being in, can you secure that area with a puppy pen, baby gate or crate?
+- Find an area your dog already likes being in.
+Can you secure that area with a puppy pen, baby gate or crate

-Prepare some long lasting treats, this might be kongs, licky mats, snuffle mats, bones, antlers, horns etc (kongs stuffed with meat and frozen are a favourite here)
+- Prepare some long-lasting treats such as kongs, licky mats, snuffle mats, bones, antlers, horns etc. (Kongs stuffed with meat and frozen are a favourite here.)

-Pop your dog in the safe space with there treat, you may need to stay near them to start with and aim to let them out before they have finished the treat.
+- Pop your dog in the safe space with their treat.
+You may need to stay near them to start with and aim to let them out before they have finished the treat.

-Once your dog is really happy to go in there safe space and settled once in there, try putting them in different areas to settle, maybe different rooms or move the crate around.
-The goals is that wherever you put them they can settle straight away.
+- Once your dog is happy to go in their safe space and settled once in there, try putting them in different areas to settle; maybe other rooms or move the crate around.
+The goal is that wherever you put them, they can settle straight away.